SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Concurrency.md

 ## The Main Actor

+An actor is an object that protects access to mutable data by forcing code to take turns accessing that data.
+The most important actor in many programs is the *main actor*.
 In an app,
 the main actor protects all of the data that's used to show the UI.
 The main actor takes turns rendering the UI,